Here's what pro YouTuber Finn McKenty uses to work — and how it can elevate your WFH space | CNN Underscored

 “It’s the best thing I’ve bought in a very long time,” says McKenty.
 “I would highly recommend that anybody who does creative stuff upgrade to 4K because it is life-changing.”

-“I considered getting an ultra-wide [monitor], because I know a lot of people like those.
-For me, I wanted to have a more vertical real estate also because when you’re working in Premiere, you can get a lot of layers and stuff,” said McKenty.
+“I considered getting an ultrawide [monitor], because I know a lot of people like those.
+For me, I wanted to have a more vertical real estate also because when you’re working in Premiere, you can get a lot of layers and stuff,” says McKenty.
 “But I also wanted a lot of horizontal real estate because when I’m doing my manager stuff, I might have two windows open next to each other, like a spreadsheet and something else.
-So that’s why I went with 4K rather than an ultra wide.”
+So that’s why I went with 4K rather than an ultrawide.”

 “I feel like [with] Bluetooth, there’s a 60% chance that it’s going to crap out at least once a day,” says McKenty.
 “And it’s not a huge deal; it just kind of takes you out of the moment.
 So I prefer wired peripherals for the most part.”